stevejagodzinski/akka-log-inspection-intellij-plugin/README.md

 Settings/Preferences -> Plugins -> Marketplace -> Search -> Akka Log Inspections

 ##### Don't see it in the Marketplace?
-You may be be running an un-supported version of IntelliJ. \
+You may be running an un-supported version of IntelliJ. \
 Currently versions 2020.3+ are supported.

 ###### Need support for an older version?